AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md

         }
         ```

-        **Note:** For more information about how to configure fine-grained permission policies, see [Implement access control based on RAM policies](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md).
+        **Note:** The example above is for reference only.
+You need to configure the permission policy according to your application requirements.
+For more information about how to configure fine-grained permission policies, see [Implement access control based on RAM policies](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md).

 3. Create a role and record the role ARN.
     1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using an Alibaba Cloud account.